 The first time I took JLPT2, I was amazed at how quickly my time ran out.
 It seemed like I had barely started the reading section of the test before the one-minute warning came up.
 After flunking spectacularly, I asked my teacher what had gone wrong and she said something that stuck with me: “As you progress further into your Japanese study,” she explained, “Exam technique is actually as important as learning the grammar and vocabulary points.”

 Where I’d gone wrong is that I had become too used to taking my time answering questions.
 Almost anyone can find the correct answer to a question when given unlimited minutes and hints from the teacher, but being able to do it in the limited duration given for the test is another thing.
-Therefore, it’s important to learn the correct timings, then get out a stopwatch and time yourself these strict time limits.

-That said — here are five tips for acing level two of the Japanese Language Proficiency Test.
+Here are five tips for acing level two of the Japanese Language Proficiency Test.
 And while we discuss the JLPT2 specifically in this post, the main advice can be applied to all levels.

-1. Schedule your time
+1. Schedule your time well

 The schedule that my teacher and I worked out for the JLPT2 exam was as follows:

 - Sections 1, 2 & 3: three minutes

 - Section 6: five minutes

 - Section 10: three minutes for each exercise, 15 minutes total

 - Section 11: seven minutes for each exercise, 21 minutes total